dteimuno/luitpod4terraform/README.md

 - Public access policies for an S3 bucket
 - Static website hosting with CloudFront distribution
 - AWS CodePipeline for automated CI/CD deployment triggered by GitHub
+- A branching strategy where changes are first deployed to the `dev` branch, approved, and then merged into the `main` branch to trigger the CI/CD pipeline

 ## AWS Provider Configuration
 ```hcl